hyperionsolitude/Advanced_Video_Downreamer/README.md

 - Check storage permissions
 - Try changing download location

+**Streaming plays from network instead of local**
+- Ensure the file is fully downloaded; the app tolerates a small size delta
+- Confirm the local path exists and is readable
+- For SD card, reselect the folder via SAF when prompted

+**VLC shows "unknown" title**
+- Re-open the stream; titles are injected via M3U and may refresh on unlock
+- Make sure VLC has storage permission and the playlist was re-generated recently

 **App crashes**
 - Restart the app
 - Clear app data if necessary